Bo-Ni/AcademicHomePage/content/research/2020-06-04-3D-graphene-nanolattice/index.md

 Through mechanism-inspired topological design,we present a novel design of 3D graphene nanolattice that can have multiple stable states with snap-through instability and demonstrate pseudo plastic deformation and hysteresis to effectively dissipate deformation energy and tolerate crack-like flaws.<br>

-At macroscale, the flexible straw [43, 44] can change length by transforming between the folded state and the extended state (Fig. 1 b and c).
+At macroscale, the flexible straw [43, 44] can change length by transforming between the folded state and the extended state (Fig. 2b and 2c).
 The states are mechanically stable [45].
 Here, we constructed a full-atom model of graphene counterpart to such a unit cell by taking advantage of the methodology of topological design [46-48], which includes

-* phase field crystal modeling [49-51] of growing 2D crystal on the designed geometry of the conical frustra (Fig. 1d),
+* phase field crystal modeling [49-51] of growing 2D crystal on the designed geometry of the conical frustra (Fig. 2d),
 * thermal relaxation of the obtained crystal structure via MD.

 Unit cells with straw-like topology are constructed with graphene (which may be the thinnest straw).<br>
 These graphene straw unit cells can distingush from their conterpart at large scale due to
-* the presence of topological defects [46, 53], such as disclinations and dislocations, at the connections of the two frustra to accommodating and stabilizing the curvature transition (Fig. 1e),
+* the presence of topological defects [46, 53], such as disclinations and dislocations, at the connections of the two frustra to accommodating and stabilizing the curvature transition (Fig. 2e),
 * the residual stess coming with the topolgoical defects,
-* the Van der Walls (VdW) interactions [54] between graphene surfaces.
+* the Van der Waals (VdW) interactions [54] between graphene surfaces.

 <div class="row">